Wednesday, April 29, 2026

 This is a screen shot of Trek's 1992 catalog.
 The frame, crankset, and derailleurs (maybe?) are the only original parts left on the bike I bought.

-The Brooks B67 saddle is really the reason that I bought the Trek.
+The Brooks B67 saddle is the reason I bought the Trek.
 This seat and the handgrips will be right at home on the Rollfast, my English 3-speed.
 The rest of the bike is just gravy.

-Fifty dollars won't get you even halfway to a Brooks B67 on eBay, so this is a good deal.
+Fifty dollars won't get you even halfway to a used Brooks B67 on eBay, so this is a good deal.

 This is what urban bicycle fashion looked like 20 years ago.
 Here's a 4-minute video from back in the day that shows a process that a lot of people followed -----> Link

-The trend was to take an old road bike and simplify/modify it as much as possible.
-Typical hipster bike requirements included a leather saddle, flipped handlebars, rims with less spokes, tires with sidewall color, and a bike rack.
 If you really wanted to get into the weeds you'd repaint the frame, fork, and rims a monochrome color.
 You could also replace the multiple gears with a fixed gear and remove all of the brake components.
 Then you would have a "Fixie" that was inspired by the bikes used by bicycle delivery people in New York City.
+I'm glad the previous owner did not go that far.

 I made some quick changes before I took the bike for a test ride.
-I flipped the handlebars, added soft grips, made a seat swap, removed the rack and bag, and changed the bottle cage.
+I flipped the Metropolis handlebars, and added soft grips.
+Those old-school Weinmann brake levers were also really popular with the hipster crowd.

 Hey, that doesn't look too bad.